zalora/microgram/pkgs/README.md

 ## platform pkgs

-Please keep these in `callPackage` style.
+Please keep these in `callPackage` style and add everything to `./default.nix`.